Deciding to refinance student loans as a married couple could be a smart move to improve finances, especially if one spouse has much better credit.

 Refinancing a student loan may result in a lower interest rate, which saves money.
 This could help alleviate financial stress and allow you to reach other financial goals, such as buying a home, saving for vacations and saving for retirement.
 But, when your spouse is refinancing a student loan, should you cosign?

 There isn’t a clear-cut answer.
 Consider the pros and cons of cosigning and decide whether cosigning is right for you and your relationship.
 Keep in mind that refinancing federal student loans means a loss in many benefits that only federal loans offer.
-These include an option for potential loan forgiveness, income-driven repayment plans, generous deferment options if you become unemployed or have an economic hardship, and an option to discharge loans for death or disability.
+These include an option for potential federal loan forgiveness, income-driven repayment plans, generous deferment options if you become unemployed or have an economic hardship, and an option to discharge loans for death or disability.

 Pros of Cosigning for a Spouse